MathNewbee/latexmath/README.md

 ### Online Latex Equation Editor: [https://latexmath.online/](https://latexmath.online/)
 After trying several latex equation editors,  I was not satisfied with them.
 Then this online latex equation editor was created.
-It contains code autocompletion, real-time rendering, symbol lookup, and saving equations.
+It contains code autocompletion, WYSIWYG, symbol lookup, and saving equations.